Here are some pictures of 1/4" Ford Blue with Reflective on top.

 The fire pit above is at the Torrance Marriott in California.

-The fireplace below was done with Ford Blue and for Blue Reflective
+The fireplace below was done with Ford Blue Base Glass and for Ford Blue Reflective Base Glass

 The fire pit below has a "FPPK" propane burner installed and the burners were exchanged out for stainless steel.
 If you were to leave the steel burners in you will eventually have rust pouring out of your fire pit onto the patio which will not look very attractive!
-The glass used was 1/2" Gray and Ford Blue.
+The glass used was 1/2" Gray Base Glass and Ford Blue Base Glass.
 The controls were inside the bottom housing, nice fire pit but almost a big oops.

 nice design.